praxisnyc/v5/README.md

 - [ ] check padding on index
 - [ ] prettify contact
 - [ ] final approval of copy
+- [ ] migrate to root, move original to v4
 - [ ] collect all copy on one place for translation
 - [ ] portuguese translation
 - [ ] german translation

 ## Migration